inBeat/inbeat-website/content/top-influencers/instagram/health/japan/tokyo/_index.md

 ---
-title: Top 10 Health Instagram Influencers In Tokyo In 2023
+title: Top 10 Health Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top health Instagram influencers in Tokyo in 2023.
-Most popular hashtags: #tokyo #japan #pr #stayhome.
+  Find top health Instagram influencers in Tokyo in 2024.
+Most popular hashtags: #tokyo #japan #health #pr.
 platform: Instagram
-hits: 25
+hits: 26
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 25 Instagram influencers like this in Tokyo, Japan for you to connect with.
+text_bottom: Our platform holds 26 Instagram influencers like this in Tokyo, Japan for you to contact.
 profiles:
   - username: "yu.i.k.a"
     fullname: >-